TagAcam frequently asked questions

 Is it legal?

-Yes, of course.
 TagAcam is fully legal in all the countries where we promote, including the UK, USA, Australia and most of Europe.
 TagAcam uses the same technology as traditional sat nav products.
 But it is also the first app that allows you to engage with other riders in real time, using our new SmartButton connected wirelessly to the TagAcam app.
-You simply attach the SmartButton to the handlebars of your bike or the dashboard of your vehicle and click it to confirm and share new and existing live speed traps.
-You don’t need to touch your phone at any time, so you are not breaking any laws.
+You keep your Smartphone in your pocket or under your seat (or even in the glovebox of your car) and our detailed audio alerts keep you informed.
+Simply clip the SmartButton to the handlebars of your bike or the dashboard or steering wheel of your vehicle and click it to confirm existing alerts and share new reports.
+You don’t need to touch your phone at any time, or even look at it, so you are not breaking any laws.

 Some countries restrict the use of any type of device that lets you know where speed cameras are.
 These include Sat Nav units (Tom Tom / Garmin / etc), GPS speed camera locators, smartphone apps, radar detectors and laser jammers.

 France: You are allowed to be notified of a dangerous area, but not of an exact camera location.

 Germany: It is not permitted to use any device that will tell you where speed cameras are.
 But enforcement varies from region to region.